Baby, its cold outside!! Well, we can’t think anything better tonight than this...

 Variations

-- Add a half cup or more of pesto into the soup while it’s simmering, or add it as a topping.
+- Add a half cup or more of Pesto into the soup while it’s simmering, or add it as a topping.
 It’s absolutely delicious, and adds a whole other flavor profile to the soup.

 - Add in other veggies like zucchini, cabbage (which is quite common) or mushrooms.